Raise the Bar: Elevate Your Home with a Home Bar Project!

 Special features.
 White cabinets with a beverage fridge and an ice maker.
 Countertop space.
 Custom open glass-and-brass shelving.
 Natural woven baskets.

 Designer tip.
 “We like to incorporate ‘functional’ accessories,” Thompson says.
-“In this case we selected a beautiful set of decanters that
+“In this case we selected a beautiful set of decanters that could be functional for our client but beautiful pieces to complement the space.”

 “Uh-oh” moment.
 “After adding the custom base cabinets to the bar, we realized our client needed even more storage,” Thompson says. “ Since the staircase was above, there was no good way to add upper cabinetry without interfering with the rise of the stairs.
 So we came up with the idea of custom bistro shelving.
 It allowed us to make use of the space and follow the lines of the staircase to create a tailored look specifically for the space.”